Strawberry Cookies with Strawberry Royal Icing

 Add eggs and vanilla to the large bowl, scraping as needed, until just combined.

-Whisk flour, soda, cream of tartar, and salt to the large bowl and mix until just combined.
+Whisk flour, strawberry powder, soda, cream of tartar, and salt to the large bowl and mix until just combined.

-Add 8 tablespoons strawberries to the large bowl and mix until just combined.
+Add 8 tablespoons crushed freeze dried strawberries to the large bowl and mix until just combined.

 Bake in preheated oven, 1 tray at a time, until golden on the edges, about 10 minutes.